-Dangerous/illegal items, items that are simply not allowed in school or items which are allowed in school, but which are not being properly used and are found in school or on a student's person may be confiscated for a time.
-An example may be a laptop which a boarder persists in using after 'lights out' or a mobile 'phone used when it should not be or in an inappropriate way during school hours.
+Dangerous/illegal items, items that are simply not allowed in school or items which are allowed in school, but which are not being properly used and are found in school or on a pupil's person may be confiscated for a time.
 Any item confiscated, should be kept safe and the details of the confiscation (item, date, time, location, owner, reason, etc) logged.
-An indication should be given at the time of confiscation to the student by the member of staff who has confiscated an item of when the item is likely to be returned.
+An indication should be given at the time of confiscation to the pupil by the member of staff who has confiscated an item of when the item is likely to be returned.
 The duration of a confiscation should be reasonable and proportionate and, as in all matters, not unduly (or necessarily at all) punitive.
 48 hours might be a reference-point for a confiscation period.
-Consideration should be given to the possible consequences of keeping the item and the student apart (for instance travel safety in the case of a confiscated mobile 'phone).
+Consideration should be given to the possible consequences of keeping the item and the pupil apart (for instance travel safety in the case of a confiscated mobile 'phone).